aokennard/rat-b-gone/README.md

 - `plw_(scrim/team/match)id`: The ID of an RGL team, to be used for `plw_mode`'s, allowing only certain teams of players into the server.
 - `plw_fakepw`: In order to allow ringers to join (in case of scrim/team/match restrictions), they need to use a 'password' - due to protected variables not being exposed (client's `password`), we use another variable: `cl_team`.
 - `plw_pugmode`: Disables whitelist (assumes not everyone in RGL), sets a default `sv_password`
+- `plw_teamexec`: Allows members of g_teamID to execute RCON commands from chat
+- `plw_leaguechecker_url`: (Testing) the URL to point to a server which resolves a steamid for RGL/ETF2L via cURl

 ## WIP